 Getting up to date on the necessary vaccines can have other benefits, too.
 “There are new vaccines that have come out in the past several years, specifically aimed at older adults,” says Morgan Katz, M.D., an assistant professor of medicine at Johns Hopkins University School of Medicine.
 One of them?
 Shingrix, the amazingly effective shingles vaccine.

-Below you'll find the four vaccinations every adult needs, followed by two — for hepatitis A and B — that you need only if you have certain risk factors.
-What you won't see on the list?
+Below you’ll find the vaccinations every adult needs, followed by two — for hepatitis A and B — that you need only if you have certain risk factors.
+What you won’t see on the list?
 Measles and chicken pox vaccines.
-Anyone born before 1957 wouldn't need a measles vaccine because the disease was so prevalent when they grew up that immunity as an adult is assumed.
-Chicken pox is similar in that most adults already have immunity from childhood exposure to the disease, says Katz.
+Anyone born before 1957 wouldn’t need a measles vaccine because the disease was so prevalent when they grew up that immunity as an adult is assumed.
+Chicken pox is similar in that most adults already have immunity from childhood exposure to the disease, Katz says.
 “Almost all adults over 40 have been exposed to chicken pox,” she says, noting that it would be “an extremely rare case” for an adult not to have been.
 That said, if you think you could be in that tiny minority, ask your doctor about getting the chicken pox vaccine as an adult.

 For the rest of the list, you can get your necessary shots at doctors’ offices, pharmacies, workplaces, community health clinics and other locations.
 And most health insurance plans will pick up the tab.
 So stop in and let ‘em stick it to you.

 Who needs it: All adults, no matter what their age.

 How often: Once a year.
 “The virus itself changes every year,” says Katz.
 “Researchers try to predict what will be the most common strain that season, then reformulate the vaccine accordingly.”
 Flu season typically begins in October and ends in March; the CDC recommends rolling up your sleeve by the end of October since it takes about two weeks after a vaccination for flu-fighting antibodies to develop in the body.